 Ever since I was a kid my left hip was stiffer than the right one.
 At age twelve, a slight spinal curvature (scoliosis) was found and I couldn’t twist my body left as far.
 The plan was to monitor my posture yearly and make sure it didn’t get worse.

 Missing out on playing with our boys, skipping family vacations because I couldn’t keep up and fearing people would judge me as a failure were part of the stress.
 After five years of increasing pain, limping, and weakness, I had hip resurfacing surgery (similar to joint replacement, see my X-ray above).

 Those experiences gave me insight into what others go through and how small imbalances in motion that go ignored cause big problems later.
-But now I’m stronger, more flexible and can do more than ten years ago.
+But now I’m stronger, more flexible and can do more than I could ten years ago.